Pallandos/pulumaws/README.md

 ## Configuration

-To configure, you should only interact with the `.env` file.
+To configure, you should only interact with the `.env` file and with the `regions.yaml`.

 Here is an example of a configuration file with full descriptions :